Testimonials

 Professor, Division of Ophthalmology and Visual Science, Graduate School of Medical and Dental Sciences, Niigata University

-We had previously worked with Congrès when we hosted a specialized ophthalmology meeting in Niigata, where they served as the congress secretariat.
-In addition, they managed the JOS Annual Meeting in both the previous and the year before last.
-For this reason, from the time it was decided three years ago that we would host JOS2025, we knew we wanted to work with them again.
+This year, together with Congrès Inc., we were in charge of organizing JOS2025.
+We had previously worked with Congrès Inc. when we hosted a specialized ophthalmology meeting in Niigata, where they served as the secretariat.
+Furthermore, having managed the JOS Annual Meeting last year and the year before, from the moment it was decided three years ago that we would host this meeting, we had hoped to work with them again.

-What made working with Congrès so comfortable was their precise and appropriate instructions and responses to our questions, as well as their prompt handling of any requests we made.
-For JOS2025, one of our key policies was to incorporate as much feedback as possible from all directions and to try new things.
-Drawing on their extensive experience organizing a wide range of events and conventions, Congrès offered many valuable suggestions, for which we are truly grateful.
+What made working with Congrès Inc. so comfortable was that their instructions and questions were always appropriate and precise, as well as their responses to our requests were swift.
+For JOS2025, one of our key policies was to incorporate as many ideas from various stakeholders as possible and to try new things.
+Drawing on their extensive experience organizing a wide range of events and academic conferences, Congrès Inc. offered many valuable suggestions, for which we are truly grateful.

-Moreover, the on-site operations were flawless—another area in which they clearly demonstrated their strength.
-Thanks to this, we were able to focus entirely on the academic aspects of the meeting, learning and enjoying the event alongside all the participants.
+Moreover, the on-site operations on the day of the event was flawless, which again impressed me greatly.
+Thanks to this, we were able to focus entirely on the academic aspects of the meeting, allowing us to learn and enjoy the event alongside all the participants.

-We understand that for some of the younger, newly hired staff, this was their first experience working on-site at a medical conference.
-Nevertheless, every one of them contributed to the operation with professionalism and care.
+I also heard that for some of the young new employees, this was their first experience working on-site at a medical conference.
+Nevertheless, each of them contributed to the conference operations with professionalism and care.

 Having participated in numerous medical conferences over the years, I am convinced that science and scholarship advance through these kinds of gatherings.
-Congrès plays a vital role in supporting this process and is fulfilling an important mission for society.
+Congrès Inc. plays a vital role in supporting this process, and it is fair to say they fulfill an important function in society.

 The 37th Annual Meeting of the Japanese Society for Radiation Oncology